larksuite/oapi-sdk-go/README.md

     // optFns: extended function, some uncommon parameter packages, as follows:
       // request.SetPathParams(map[string]interface{}{"user_id": 4}): set the URL Path parameter(with: prefix) value, When httpPath="users/:user_id", the requested URL="https://{domain}/open-apis/users/4"
       // request.SetQueryParams(map[string]interface{}{"age":4,"types":[1,2]}): Set the URL qeury, will append to the url?age=4&types=1&types=2
-      // request.setIsResponseStream(), set whether the response is a stream, such as downloading a file, at this time: output value is Buffer type
+      // request.setResponseStream(), set whether the response is a stream, such as downloading a file, at this time: output value is Buffer type
-      // request.SetIsNotDataField(), set whether the response does not have a `data` field, business interfaces all have `data `Field, so you don’t need to set
+      // request.SetNotDataField(), set whether the response does not have a `data` field, business interfaces all have `data `Field, so you don’t need to set
       // request.SetTenantKey("TenantKey"), as an `app store application`, it means using `tenant_access_token` to access the API, you need to set
       // request.SetUserAccessToken("UserAccessToken"), which means using` user_access_token` To access the API, you need to set req := request.NewRequest2(httpPath:string, httpMethod:string, accessTokenType:AccessTokenType ,input:interface, output:interface ,... optFns : OptFn [)))